 Today’s furniture round-up is a collection of covetable, contemporary marble coffee tables.
-I have it on good authority that 2017 is all set to herald the rise of “modern luxury”, as a counterbalance to the raw industrial and natural Scandi looks that have been prevalent lately.
+I have it on good authority that 2017 is all set to herald the rise of the opulent and sophisticated “new modern” trend, as a counterbalance to the raw industrial and natural Scandi looks that have been so prevalent lately.

 Not that the latter are disappearing – oh no. In fact, I think luxurious materials such as marble, lacqueur and metallics look their best when mixed in with at least a little touch of something more rustic or industrial.

 I’m mulling over the idea of a new coffee table, plus a few other tweaks, to inject a whole new look into our living room.
 And I like the thought of marble and contemporary metallics bringing a more luxurious feel to the space.
 So here’s my choice of six of the best contemporary marble coffee tables to kick off the new year.

 Contemporary marble coffee tables